“How I paid off $20,000 in student loans working part-time…in just 8 months!”

 Don’t you just love chronicles like this? 🙂

-My undergraduate cost around $20,000 dollars after my scholarship, parent’s help and 3 years working as a lab assistant.
+My undergraduate cost around $20,000 dollars after scholarships, grants, parental help and 3 years working as a lab assistant.
 Bleh, $20,000 smacker-a-roos at a 4.75% interest rate after all that work.
 That’s like a down payment for a house.
 My anxiety went through the roof.
 Even if I was smart enough for medical school (nope!)
 I would have considered doing something less risky up-front.